 But the path to get there.

-And their friends – Francesca, Francesco and Giampo – who hung posters in the street, edited reels, shared their thoughts, helped with the movement and celebrated with them.
+And her friends – Francesca, Francesco and Giampo – who hung up posters in the street, cut reels, contributed ideas, helped carry things and celebrated with them.

-This kind of support is not a given.
+This kind of support is not something to be taken for granted.

 It is the backbone of every vision.

-Thank you – from the bottom of my heart.
+Thank you all – from the bottom of my heart.

 And my team.

-Elisa and Teresa , who spent hours moving, hanging and layering with me – with an eye for detail and a lot of dedication.
+Elisa and Teresa , who spent hours with me moving, hanging, and layering – with an eye for detail and a great deal of dedication.

 And of course: my loyal customers and friends .